TCL announces 2013 Commencement speaker

-The Technical College of the Lowcountry is pleased to announce that Clifton Taulbert, entrepreneurial leader and Pulitzer-nominated author, will deliver the 2012 Commencement address.
+The Technical College of the Lowcountry is pleased to announce Major General Abraham J. Turner, retired career U.S. Army officer and former S.C.
+Executive Director of the Department of Employment and Workforce, will deliver the 2013 Commencement address.

-Commencement will be held at 6 p.m., Friday, May 11 at the All Weather Training Facility on Parris Island.
-TCL will honor more than 300 graduates who will receive associate degrees, diplomas and certificates in arts and sciences, business technologies, health sciences and industrial technologies.
+Commencement will be held at 6 p.m., Friday, May 10 at the All Weather Training Facility on Parris Island.
+TCL will honor more than 330 graduates receiving associate degrees, diplomas and certificates in arts and sciences, business technologies, health sciences and industrial technologies.

 About the Technical College of the Lowcountry: